WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

 What we need:

 - Model of the environment
-- Model of how your actions impact on the environment
+- Model of how your actions impact the environment
-- Some model of the other agent’s plan (what the other agents are doing)
+- Some models of the other agent’s plan (what the other agents are doing)

 The space of possible plans grows in the number of possible actions and also in the number of agents.